 In combination these three fields accounted for 2,253 people in total or 33.0% of the local workers.

 In comparison, New South Wales employed 1.2% in Mining; 6.2% in Public Administration and Safety and 9.5% in Construction.

 The major differences between the jobs held by the full-time equivalent local workers of Lithgow City Council and New South Wales were:

-- Agriculture, Forestry and Fishing (+110 full-time equivalent local workers)
+- Health Care and Social Assistance (+89 full-time equivalent local workers)

 - Education and Training (+47 full-time equivalent local workers)